acend/tekton-basics-training/content/en/docs/04_docker/04_docker-builds.md

 Another new feature we are going to take a look at is the [**Tekton Hub**](https://hub.tekton.dev/).
 The hub contains a collection of widely used definitions which can be installed and reused, similar to a Helm or Docker repository.

 Read the definition of the *git-clone* task already defined in the [hub](https://hub.tekton.dev/tekton/task/git-clone).
+If you are on your own k8s cluster you will have to deploy this for the next steps.

 ## Task {{% param sectionnumber %}}.3: Add the task